LujaChitrakar/chipin-app/split-share-backend/README.md

 ## Support

-For issues or questions, contact: support@chippin.app
+For issues or questions, contact: chipinsolana@gmail.com